sumotoy/RA8875/README.md

 * 0.69b32: Lot of changes, better text handle, added 'CENTER' to setCursor, fixed a lot of stuff, speedups
 * 0.69b34: Working SD examples, Added a pull req, fixed DUE issue.
 * 0.69b35: Lot of bugs fixed!
 Fixed an important issue with circle (RA8875 bug)
+* 0.69b36: Fixed resistive touch issues, fixed a bug in RA8875 that prevent correct reading of Touch coordinates at more than 10Mhz SPI

 ##### Description